Dave89rr/branchTesting/README.md

 # Description
 An app for maps
-to be used by ggc.edu
+to be used by Goergia Gwinnett College

 Extra stuff